 The bill amends existing laws related to behavioral health rehabilitation services within Louisiana's medical assistance program.
 It introduces provisions for limited licenses for certain individuals to provide Community Psychiatric Support and Treatment (CPST) services.
-Specifically, it allows certified social workers who have completed their certification requirements to petition for an extension of their certification for up to three additional years, provided they meet specific criteria, including having a licensed clinical supervisor.
-The bill also mandates that these certified social workers complete continuing education and pay an annual renewal fee.
+Specifically, it allows certified social workers who have completed their certification requirements and have provided CPST services to petition for an extension of their certification for up to three additional years, provided they meet specific criteria.
+This includes submitting a petition with details about their experience and a supporting statement from their clinical supervisor.

-Additionally, the bill modifies the eligibility requirements for individuals providing CPST services.
-It specifies that while fully licensed mental health professionals are required for certain components of CPST services, other components can be provided by a broader range of professionals, including provisionally licensed counselors and marriage and family therapists, licensed master social workers, certified social workers, psychology interns, and individuals with a limited scope license as defined in the new provisions.
-This expansion aims to enhance the availability of behavioral health services in Louisiana.
+Additionally, the bill modifies the eligibility requirements for individuals rendering CPST services.
+It specifies that while fully licensed mental health professionals are required for assessment and treatment planning components, other components can also be provided by provisionally licensed professionals, licensed master social workers, certified social workers, psychology interns, or individuals with a limited scope license as defined in the new provisions.
+This change aims to expand the pool of qualified professionals who can deliver essential behavioral health services, thereby enhancing access to care for individuals in need.

 SB153 Engrossed: 37:1107(A)(5), 37:1116(B)(3), 37:2707(A)(3), 37:2724(B), 40:2162(D)(2)